fiddlerwoaroof/cl-oid-connect/README.md

+**This is still a mess, because I haven't split off the OpenID Connect stuff from another project yet**

 This project implements the OpenId Connect API.
 In its current state, it can authenticate a user against Google and display the informaiton Google sends back.
 The only tricky requirement it has is cljwt, a library for parsing JSON